LaZeAsh/notes/content/notes/Guillermo Rauch.md

 I loved this talk it was very relatable to me as an immigrant how my life has changed because of me being an immigrant and often having less opportunities because I am one.

-**All of the keypoints or Q&A in this note is not Guillermo's words I have cut down**
+**All of the Keypoints or Q&A in this note are not Guillermo's exact words**

 ## Key Takeaways from his talk